 I like to make roasted garlic in my pottery dish made by local potter Geri Peterson.
 She has been making her signature garlic roaster for over a decade now – I know, because I bought my first garlic roaster from her 10 years ago.
 Geri includes instructions on how to make roasted garlic in her pottery dish, and that’s what I did.
 I followed her instructions, and the roasted garlic turned out perfect!

 Since my first garlic roaster pottery purchase from Geri, I have bought two more from her, worried that if one breaks, I will still have another one to use.
 The roasted garlic turns out so good in this dish that I can’t think of what else would work.
-You may have to improvise to make this dish if you don’t have an ovenproof dish that looks like Geri’s garlic roaster.
+You may have to improvise to make this dish if you don’t have an ovenproof dish that looks like Geri’s.
+One idea is to wrap the garlic in aluminum foil and then bake it in the oven.
+Give it a try!
 I’ve included pictures below so you can see what Geri’s pottery looks like.

 As I mentioned, Geri includes instructions on how to use her pottery to make roasted garlic.
 I have her recipe below.